-The Department of Psychiatry offers a range of educational opportunities and encourages medical students from other LCME-accredited institutions to consider participating in an elective at the University of Minnesota.
+We encourage medical students from other LCME-accredited institutions to consider participating in an elective at the University of Minnesota.

-If you are considering visiting our campus as medical student, please review the application process for visiting students.
+If you are considering visiting our campus as a medical student, please review the application process for visiting students.

 Psychiatry Interested Medical Students

 We sponsor a Psychiatry Interest Group where you can learn more about our specialty.
 The group hosts several events during the school year, including presentations from guest faculty and residents as well as information about student community service activities and the residency application process.
 With the current explosion in brain science research, the field of Psychiatry is changing rapidly and moving in exciting directions.
 There are limitless professional opportunities – from running your own private practice to being a member of a clinical team that provides neuromodulation.